paleobiotechnology/EMN001_Paleofuran/02-scripts/README.md

     of pyDamage on contig level
   - `PUBL_FigureS_MAGquality_prefilter.Snakefile`: plot the quality analysis of the MAGs refined by metaWRAP estimated using checkM, BUSCO, and GUNC
+  - `PUBL_FigureS_MAGquality_postfilter.Snakefile`: plot the quality analysis of the MAGs refined by metaWRAP estimated using checkM and GUNC

 X. `ENVS`: conda environments for the use with Snakemake